DeutscheSoft/AWML/README.md

 ### `<awml-backend type=aes70>`

 This backend uses [AES70.js](http://github.com/DeutscheSoft/AES70.js) to control a remote device.
-It is defined in the source file `awml.aes70.js`.
+The `aes70` backend is not exported by default, it needs to be explicitly imported from `src/backends/aes70.js`.
 All properties in the device will become available through path names built up from their [AES70](https://ocaalliance.com) Role names.
 The path name of an object consists of its role name and the role names of its parent objects, seperated by `/`.
 The root block is excluded from this naming scheme, which means that the